niravpatel4927/Coding-Projects/README.md

 # Description
-Contains all coding assignments from my data structures class
+Contains coding assignments from my data structures class, as well as some personal coding projects